Gamadril/stm-serial-flasher/README.md

 <img src='https://raw.githubusercontent.com/Gamadril/stm-serial-flasher/master/public/res/logo_128.png' width='40px' height='40px' /> Web STM Flasher (serial)
 ==================

 STM serial flasher is a [Web App](https://gamadril.github.io/stm-serial-flasher/)  for programming the STM controllers using the embedded ROM bootloader over a serial port.
-It uses Chrome's Web Serial API (experimental) and works only with browsers based on Chromium like Chrome, Edge and Opera.
+It uses Chrome's Web Serial API and works only with browsers based on Chromium like Chrome, Edge and Opera.
 The app supports STM8 and STM32 microcontrollers.
 Tests were done on the STM8-Discovery and STM32f4-discovery boards.

 The old version, which was implemented as Chrome extension can be found in the branch of this repository.